-3677.
-Horses may be shown in a good working halter: plain leather, rope, braided, nylon.
-No silver will be allowed on halters.
-Any silver on halters will result in an automatic disqualification.
-Brass name plates and embroidered halters will be allowed.
+3677.Horses may be shown in a good working halter: leather, rope, braided, nylon.
+Halters may have silver buckles but silver cheek and/or across nose band are not permitted.
+Brass name plates and embroidered halters will be allowed. (i.e. no show halters)

 3678.
-Lip chains, splint boots, leg wraps or bandages are prohibited in any conformation classes.
+Lip chains, splint boots, leg wraps or baddages are probiited in any conformation classes.
 In the event of injury, the judge may permit a protective bandage.

 3679.
-Banded or braided manes and braided tails and tie-in tails and/or extensions are not allowed.
+Banded or braided manes and braided tails and tie-in

 3680.
-The horse should be clean and brushed.
-It is recommended that a horse should be shown as naturally as possible.
+The horse should be clean and brushed.It is recommended that a horse should be showan as naturally as possible.